NeroWolf001/LocalStreamAudioVolumeHeadless/README.md

 This neos headless mod [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos](https://neos.com/) headless that sets the default volume of user audio streams to 0 and equips them with local audio.

 This mod is intended for headless use but will also work in worlds you host!
-NML config option avalible.
+NML config option available.

 # Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).